-1) Witness the garden: being with what is there means tuning in to whatever is present: the good, the bad and even what may seem neutral.
+1) Witness the garden: being with "what is" means tuning in to whatever is present: the good, the bad, and even what may seem neutral.
 As you survey your garden of experiences, allow your attention to land on both the flowers and the weeds while remaining open and receptive to seeing what is there without trying to change it at first.
-Next, shift your gaze inward toward intrapersonal attunement: what am I thinking, feeling, sensing, remembering, or perceiving in relationship to what I am noticing in my surroundings?
+Next, shift your gaze inward toward intra personal attunement: what am I thinking, feeling, sensing, remembering, or perceiving in relationship to what I am noticing in my surroundings?

-Tara Brach calls this practice taking a "U-turn" back toward self, shifting your awareness from what is happening "out there" toward your internal state of mind and body.
-This aspect of mindfulness helps you develop a relationship between what is happening externally with that internally, a practice which activates the process of integration for your mind, brain and even your relationships.
-Ultimately, an integrated brain helps you respond versus react, creating a space between stimulus and response for a more balanced way of being in the world.
-With the negativity bias, the brain is primed to react when left unsupervised by the mind.
+Tara Brach calls this practice making a "U-turn" back toward self, shifting your awareness from what is happening "out there" toward your internal state of mind and body.
+This aspect of mindfulness helps you develop a relationship between what is happening externally with that internally, a practice which activates the process of integration for your mind, brain, and your relationships.
+An integrated brain helps you respond versus react, creating a space between stimulus and response for a more balanced way of being in the world.

 Consider the following example of a preschool teacher I coached through avoiding the negativity trap by using her mind to cultivate the garden of her brain.
-After observing her classroom that morning, we met as she described, in an understandably very agitated manner, the behavior of a four-year-old she deemed "out of control": the child had been turning over tables, cursing, hitting children and staff, running out of the room and failing to follow the classroom's rules in general.
+After I observed in her classroom that morning, we met as she described in an understandably very agitated manner the behavior of a four-year-old she deemed "out of control": the child had been turning over tables, cursing, hitting children and staff, running out of the room and failing to follow the classroom's rules in general.
 As her coach, I spent a good amount of time actively listening to her narrative, asking her questions to help her tell the story of this child, and validating her perspective.
-Everything the teacher told me was about what was happening "out there," i.e., in her classroom, it was all negative, and since I was there I could also verify it all really happened.
+Not offering solutions/suggestions/considerations/fixes...yet.
+Everything the teacher told me was about what was happening "out there," i.e., what she could see happening all around her in the classroom.

-After helping her tell the story of this child's behavior, I asked her to try some intrapersonal attunement regarding this narrative.
-I guided her to make the "U-turn" to go inward: exploring her thoughts about the situation, her feelings, the sensations she may have in her body as she recalled the child's behaviors, what memories she might recall related to what she was experiencing any beliefs that might be arising.
+After helping her tell the story of this child's behavior, I asked her to try some intra personal attunement.
+I guided her to make the "U-turn" inward: exploring her thoughts, feelings, and body sensations connected to the story of this child.
+Also, any beliefs or memories linked to this experience.
+Just notice, what's "here" for you now?
 In this way, I gently encouraged her to shift her focus from "out there" i.e., on the child, to "in here," i.e., her state of mind and body.
 I wanted her to witness and experience her relationship to this child's behavior: what did his behavior ignite inside her?
-Being with what is there includes exploration of your mental activity and body awareness, not just external events.
+I showed her how to "be present" with that was happening by showing her how to connect to her mental activity and body awareness, not just external events.

-What came to light from this reflective process was how her values, perceptions and beliefs about challenging behavior in general, and this child specifically, were linked to experiences and memories from her upbringing as well as her training as a teacher.
-While she felt she had to scan her classroom for dangerous or negative behavior, she realized that mostly seeing the "weeds" activated her fight, flight or freeze response.
+What came to light from this reflective process was how her values, perception, and beliefs about challenging behavior in general, and this child specifically, were linked to experiences and memories from her upbringing as well as her training as a teacher.
+While she felt she had to scan her classroom for dangerous or negative behavior, she realized that mostly seeing the "weeds" (what was going wrong in the classroom) activated her fight, flight or freeze stress response.
 She was anxious almost all day around this child.
-The teacher felt her colleagues, supervisor and the families would see her as incompetent if she couldn't control this child, and she believed she didn't have the skill to handle the behaviors this child displayed.
+The teacher believed her colleagues, supervisor, and the families would see her as incompetent if she couldn't control this child, and she believed she didn't have the skill to handle the behaviors this child displayed.